-- Comprehensive coverage.
-This will pay for any damage and losses to your car that were not caused by another vehicle, including damage from inclement weather, theft, floods and more.
+Comprehensive coverage.
+This will pay for any damage and losses to your car that were not caused by another vehicle.
+This includes damage from inclement weather, theft, floods and more.

 There are several coverage add-ons you may be interested in as well, including roadside assistance, rental car insurance, and rideshare insurance for those employed by companies like Uber or Lyft.

 Ask yourself these questions to assess your risk of being in an accident or of your vehicle incurring damages:

 How many hours do you drive each week?
 If you drive an excessive amount, you may want to opt for more coverage.